The Jordan-H\"older property and Grothendieck monoids of exact categories: Torsion-free classes of type A quivers and Bruhat inversions

 \begin{example} Let $Q$ be the quiver $Q = 1 \to 2 \ot 3$.
 Then the Auslander-Reiten quiver of $\mod kQ$ is as follows, where indecomposables are labelled according to Proposition \ref{indectrans}.

 \end{example} Now torsion-free classes of $\mod kQ$ are classified as follows.
-Here a \emph{support} of a subcategory $\FF$ of $\mod kQ$ is the union of supports of modules in $\FF$. \begin{theorem}[{\cite[Theorem 4.2]{thomas}}] Let $Q$ and $c$ be as in Assumption \ref{Aquiver}.
+Here a \emph{support} of a subcategory $\FF$ of $\mod kQ$ is a vertex of $Q$ which is a support of some module in $\FF$. \begin{theorem}[{\cite[Theorem 4.2]{thomas}}] Let $Q$ and $c$ be as in Assumption \ref{Aquiver}.
 For $w \in S_{n+1}$, define the subcategory $\FF(w)$ of $\mod kQ$ by